Confirmation

 2. Those who are contemplating becoming Catholic.

-Adults in both of these groups must attend the Order of Christian Initiation for Adults (OCIA) classes, which begin in mid-September and conclude at Easter.
+Adults in both groups are required to attend the Order of Christian Initiation for Adults (OCIA) classes, which start in September and conclude at Easter.
 During these classes, participants will learn about the Sacraments of Initiation and have the opportunity to reflect on their decision to enter the Catholic Church.
-Adults will be confirmed at the Easter Vigil after completing the classes.
+After completing the classes, adults will be confirmed during the Easter Vigil.